Northern Oregon Coast Range: Geology

 The origins of these mountains began approximately 40 million years ago during the Eocene age.
 During this time-period, sandstone and siltstone formed in the area.
 Additionally, igneous rocks and basalt flows combined with basaltic sandstone to create many of the mountainous formations.
 Other sedimentary rock in the area formed more recently, around 20 million years ago.
 It is hypothesized that portions of the northern section of the range were islands during parts of the Eocene era.
 Other portions of the mountains consist of marine sedimentary rock.
 The entire coast range sits on a convergent tectonic margin interacting with the Juan de Fuca Plate that is subducting beneath North America tectonic plate.
 Also, weathering and erosion of the region is a major factor in shaping the landscape.
 Heavy rainfall and landslides have worked to alter the mountains.

 The range is part of a broad, plunging structural arch of sedimentary and Tertiary volcanic strata that is being uplifted.
 Eocene and Miocene sections form the flanks of the uplifted sections.
 Some of the oldest rocks are submarine tholeiitic basalts from the Eocene era.
 The basalt came from the basalt flows that covered much of Oregon and originated from volcanoes in the central portion of the state.
 Other rocks include sandstone, mudstone, and siltstone.
 It was during the middle Miocene period that the range was uplifted in the broad, northeast-plunging arch.

 Flora and fauna

 Portions of the range are in the Siuslaw National Forest and Tillamook State Forest, and large sections of the range were burned in forest fires during the 1930s and 1940s as part of the Tillamook Burn.
 In the forested areas trees include Sitka spruce, western redcedar, Douglas fir, and western hemlock.
 Other plants that grow in the region are huckleberry, salmonberry, thimbleberry, salal, vine maple, sword and bracken ferns and Oregon grape to name a few.

-Arthropods and molluscs found include collembolans, spiders, beetles, slugs, millipedes and various centipedes.
-Animals that inhabit the Northern Coast range are weevils, chipmunks, bears, rabbits, white-footed deer mice, Columbian black tail deer and others.
+Arthropods and molluscs found include collembolans, spiders, beetles, slugs, millipedes, weevils, and various centipedes.
+Animals that inhabit the Northern Coast range are the rough-skinned newt, chipmunks, bears, rabbits, white-footed deer mice, Columbian black tail deer and others.
 Birds include chickadees, red-breasted nuthatches, kinglets, Western pileated woodpeckers, Oregon Canada jays, California creepers, and Sitka red crossbills among others.